Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 The story of Kitty Genovese In March, 1964, a New York City woman named Catherine “Kitty” Genovese was raped and stabbed to death as she returned home from work late at night.
 According to a newspaper report published shortly after her death, 38 people had witnessed some or all of the attack, which took place in two or three distinct episodes over a period of about a half hour—and yet no one did anything to stop it; no one even reported it to the police until the woman was already dead.
 Although the murder itself was tragic, the nation was even more outraged that so many people who could have helped seemingly displayed callous indifference.
 And so the failure of bystanders to intervene became known as “Kitty Genovese Syndrome”—or, sometimes, just “Genovese Syndrome” or “Genovese Effect.”
 Social psychologists sometimes call it the “bystander effect.”

 It is interesting that we now have social psychological term for people when they do not want to get involved in the injury of a stranger, even though such intervention might save the victim’s life, the Kitty Genovese Syndrome.
 In Mathew 10:27, Christ tells us that we are to love our neighbors as we love ourselves, then it appears in the murders of Miss Genovese and Mr.Tale-Yax that there are at least 58 people who lack such love or compassion.
-Either one might still be alive today if one had showed enough compassion to help, to be a Good Samaritan.
+Either one might still be alive today if one had shown enough compassion to help, to be a Good Samaritan.

 Ironically, Mr.Tale-Yax, perhaps because he was homeless valued life so highly, that he risked his own life to save a stranger and was rewarded for his efforts by his own death thanks to twenty who made no effort to help this Good Samaritan.
 And as Mathew 25:40 states: ‘Truly, I say to you, as you did it to one of the least of these my brothers, you did to me.’
-So not only do the 58 bi-standers by not assisting the victims of these crimes lack the love for their neighbor, they are judged by their actions to not have love for God as well.
+So not only do the 58 bi-standers by not assisting the victims of these crimes demonstrated a lack the love for their neighbor, they are judged by their actions do not have a love for God as well.

 So what is it we may learn from the Parable of the Good Samaritan?
 In Luke 10:25, Jesus was tested by a lawyer who wanted to know how he may inherit eternal life.
 In Luke 10:26 Jesus answered this question with a question of his own: “What is written in the Law?” and tested the lawyer’s understanding of the scriptures by pairing with his first question, with a second question: ”How do you read it?”